 Keeping Your Table of Contents Accurate

 If you’re continually working on a document, you may find that further edits throw off your page numbers and force you to keep updating your table of contents manually.
-To avoid this situation, you can use Word’s built-in table of contents functionality to keep things up to date.
+To avoid this situation, you can use Microsoft Word’s built-in table of contents functionality to keep things up to date.

 Head to the References tab and use the Table of Contents dropdown to access the different options available.

-Note that this functionality isn’t easily combined with the templates offered earlier in this guide — however, there are a few templates offered up in Word itself, as well as a manually constructed option.
+Note that this functionality isn’t easily combined with the templates offered earlier in this guide — however, there are a few templates offered up in Microsoft Word itself, as well as a manually constructed option.

 Despite giving you less control on how your table of contents is styled, this method lends some major advantages in terms of navigability.
 Your table of contents will act as hyperlinks to individual sections when viewed on a computer, and the page numbers will of course be kept accurate without any action on your part.

 Do you have a useful table of contents template you’re eager to share with other users?
 Or are you looking for help integrating these templates into a document?
 Join the conversation in the comments section below.